Lorentz violation and the electron-ion collider: Lorentz-violating effects in unpolarized DIS

 The first line of Eq.~\eqref{eq:photonex} is the leading-order Lorentz-invariant contribution.
 Note that the sum for this portion includes all parton species.
 The second line, which is proportional to $c_{f}^{\mu\nu}$, is the contribution from the dominant Lorentz-violating effects on the $u$ and $d$ quarks.
 The appearance of nontrivial dependence on the final-state electron azimuthal angle $\phi$ as well as scaling violations is now transparent.
 In addition, the cross section now depends separately on the electron and proton energies and not just on the CM energy $s=4 E_e E_p$.
 This can be made more clear by defining the kinematics in the laboratory frame with the choice of electron propagation direction defining the laboratory $z$ axis.
 The four momentum of the incident electron, proton, and scattered electron then take the form $k^{\mu} = E_{e}\left(1,+\hat{z}\right)$, $p^{\mu} = E_{p}\left(1,-\hat{z}\right)$, and $k'^{\mu} = E'_{e}(1,\hat{k}')$ with $\hat{k}' = \left(\sin\theta\cos\phi,\sin\theta\sin\phi,\cos\theta\right)$, respectively.
-Considering the discussion above, since the Lorentz-violating effects encapsulated in Eq.~\eqref{eq:photonex} account for the bulk of any potential signature, we will revisit this expression in our discussion of the regions of kinematical enhancement in Sec.~\ref{sec:EIC}.